 I determined that the exhaust valve in cylinder 3 was damaged in some way, so I pulled the motor.

 When I pulled the engine out, the torque converter pulled out a bit with it, and I was afraid that I may have damaged the front seal.
 So I replaced it.
 Luckily, it was only like $10 from Subaru.

 Once the 2.5L DOHC turbo engine was out, I pulled the cylinder heads off and found a burned exhaust valve, just as I had suspected.

 I then decided that it would be a smart idea to replace all the exhaust valves since none of them looked all that great.
 This meant that I had to re-clearance all the valves, and take tons of measurements with my feeler gauges.

-I then popped a bunch of my data into Excel and created a cool little valve bucket sizing tool.
+I then popped a bunch of my data into Excel and figured out what I needed.
 When all was said and done, it was clear that I needed to come up with 7 new valve buckets.
 Bummer.
 Luckily, I know guy…

 I then reassembled the heads, and double, triple, and quadruple checked my valve clearances.
 All was well!
 Alas, it was finally time to throw it all back together and toss it back into the car.
 Since I didn’t feel comfortable with the old timing belt or pulleys, I replaced them all with a timing belt / water pump kit from 1AAuto.com of course!
 It all fit flawlessly as I knew it would.